BirminghamConservatoire/IntegraLive/documentation/markdown/module-development-quickstart/module-development-quickstart.md

 14. Finally quit Integra Live and select Save As... from the File menu in the Module Creator to save the module

-15. The module can now be installed in Integra Live by double-clicking the module file, or by selecting Install 3rd Party Moduless... from the File menu in Integra Live
+15. The module can now be installed in Integra Live by double-clicking the module file, or by selecting Install 3rd Party Modules... from the File menu in Integra Live

 ### More Information